spasutto/cw-trainer/README.md

 ## Use
 You can use the tool [online](https://spasutto.github.io/cw-trainer/cw-trainer.html) or copy [cw-trainer.html](cw-trainer.html) on your disk or smartphone and you're free to practice anywhere without GSM coverage.

 Start with lesson 1, adjust the tonality to your hearing preference, set the WPM to a value between 20 and 25 Words per minute and the Effective speed somewhere between 10 and the WPM speed.
 Relax, concentrate on your keyboard/paper and hit the "play" button.
-Try to write the letters you copy, don't try to decode already sent, just write the current.
+Try to write the letters you copy, don't try to decode already sent ones, just write the current symbol.
 When the player stops click "verify" ; If your score is > 90% you can go to the next lesson.

 If it's too hard you can decrease the "Eff.
-WPM" to whatever you want
+WPM" to whatever you want.
+You can also increase the "extra word spacing" : it's a time in seconds wich is added to the natural space between words

 There are 40 lessons consisting in letters/symbols and 2 additional lessons :
  - QSO : chunks of sample QSO, with randomly generated callsigns, RST...